wp-plugins/paypal-advanced-gateway-for-woocommerce/README.txt

 *	Activate the plugin through the 'Plugins' menu in WordPress.

+== Frequently Asked Questions ==
+*	Do I need an SSL Certificate?
+*	Having an SSL certificate is not required for this extension.
+It is, however, recommended that you use an SSL certificate, if you or your visitors receive “mixed content” warnings in your web browser.
+It also adds an extra layer of security.
-== Changelog ==
+*	More info about SSL certificates and HTTPS at [SSL and HTTPS guide](http://docs.woothemes.com/document/ssl-and-https/) == Changelog ==

 *	Release Date - 27 Feb, 1015